Assortment of French craft beer bottles and glasses.

 10. Britt Blonde

-If you’re ever exploring the region, I’d recommend checking out some of the hidden beaches in Brittany and grabbing a Britt Blonde to enjoy while you’re there.
-It’s a nice way to experience a bit of local flavor.
+If you’re ever out that way, go find some of the hidden beaches in Brittany and crack open a Britt Blonde while you’re there.
+It’s a genuinely nice way to taste a bit of the local character.

 Frequently Asked Questions